VanessaAttaFynn/VanessaAttaFynn/README.md

 - 📚 All of my projects are available at [github.com/VanessaAttaFynn](github.com/VanessaAttaFynn)

-- 📨 How to reach me **vattafynn2020@gmail.com**
+- 📨 How to reach me **vattafynn.work@gmail.com**

-- 🐱‍👤 I enjoy watching anime, reading manga and light novels and watching space documentaries.
+- 🐱‍👤 I enjoy watching anime, reading manga and light novels and spending time with my kitty cats.

 - ☄ I love to imagine myself as **an astronaut drifting in space, through an ocean of stars✨.
 Just imagining the feeling of weightlessness and the strange possibilties that may exist somewhere in the universe🎈.**